lbke/ssr-theory/readme.md

 And why they are actually the same thing.

-## High-level overview
+## Definitions

+### Server rendering

+There are a lot of definitions in the wild.
+Let's stick to the most basic one : server rendering is rendering a web page, on the server, as opposed to rendering in the client browser.

+This includes:

+- build-time server rendering, also known as static rendering, or static site generation (SSG).
+This is when you render the pages of your website when you publish it, once for all.
+- request-time server rendering, also known as just server-side rendering (SSR).
+This is when you render the page every time someone request it.

+The common point is that both renders on the server instead of the user's computer.
+The difference rely on when the render happens.

+### Page, template and props

+The result of server-rendering is a page.
+Most often, a combination of HTML, JS and CSS.

+A template is a generic web page, that expects some values to generate actual HTML.
+Those values can be called "props".

+So, a page is a rendered template.
+Like a text with blanks, whose blanks have been filled.

+The template could be typically a React component, or a template written in more classical language, like EJS, PUG, PHP...

+### Request = input of a server-render

+A request is of course the input of request-time server-rendering.
+In this case, it is the HTTP request triggered by the user.
+A request can be seen as a set of various attributes.

+However, there's a fact often overlooked in the JAMStack world: build-time server rendering *also* expect a request as its input.

+Except that it is not a full HTTP request, but only some part of it: mainly the URL.

+For instance, say you have a blog with 10 articles, that you statically build using Gatsby or Next.js or whatever.
+Each article has its own URL, right?
+So when the user types "your-super-blog.com/article-1" they get article 1?
+Right?

+The URL is one of the attribute of the user request, and this attributes helps the server redirect the user to the right page but also the build engine to pre-render the right article for each page.

+Keeep in mind that there is no such things as a "serverless" website.
+Static websites are relying on very simple servers, that just do some redirections, but there still are some servers and HTTP requests around.

+So, build-time rendering is simply a precomputation of a handful requests the end-user may make when the site is live.

+### Steps of server rendering

+Server rendering can be split in following steps

+1. For a given request, select the right template (usually based on the URL)
+2. Compute the props based on user's request
+3. Render the page = the templates filled with the props

+Request-time rendering does this for every HTTP request.

+Build-time rendering does this in advance.
+Then, when an HTTP request is received, the server will simply return the right rendered page:

+1. Precompute the pages for various requests (see steps above)
+2. For a given request, pick the right page

+### Formally

-A renderer is a function that takes an HTTP request as input, and outputs a web page.
+A $renderer$ function takes requests as input and returns pages.

 $$
-renderer(req)=res
+renderer(req) \mapsto page\\
+\left\{
+        \begin{array}{ll}
+req = (attr_i)\\
+page = (HTML, CSS, JS)
+    \end{array}
+\right.
 $$

-A request is a set of attributes.
-It's the HTTP request, but also the information that can be derived from it (current user, the slug of the article the user wants to read...).

-A result is a rendered template.
-Like a text with blanks, whose blanks have been filled.
-The template could be a React component, or a template written in more classical language, like EJS, PUG, PHP...

-Therefore, the rendered page is entirely defined by the choice of the template and by the filling values.

-We do not really care about the final rendered value here.
-That's a matter of implementation.
-So instead, we will call the template choice + the values that fills the blanks the $props$.
-And we will focus only on the sub-part of the $renderer$ function that computes the props, the $propsGetter$.
+Request-time rendering does this for every request.
+Build-time rendering caches the page once for all during the build.

-Therefore, we will focus on the following function:
+If we go step by step, we can also define the following intermediate function:
 $$
+templateGetter(req) \mapsto props\\
+propsGetter(req)\mapsto props\\
+template(props) \mapsto page\\
-propsGetter(req) = props\\
+renderer = templateGetter(req)(propsGetter(req))\\
 \left\{
         \begin{array}{ll}
 req = (attr_i)\\
 props = (prop_j)\\
+page = (HTML, CSS, JS)
     \end{array}
 \right.
 $$

+We do not really care about the final rendered value here.
+That's a matter of implementation.
+The template choice is also most often directly related to the URL.
+Therefore, the $propsGetter$ is the most important function here, the function that computes the values needed for rendering based on the request.

 Attributes of a request may be of different nature.
 We can represent them as a flat dictionary or a vector.

 - Discrete and finite : the user id, some url parameters